-The Soderquist Center for Leadership and Ethics (SCLE) is a premier provider of leadership, organizational, and team development for organizations of all sizes, including several Fortune 500 companies.
-It is a not-for-profit organization founded in 1998 by Don Soderquist, retired Senior Vice-Chairman and Chief Operating Officer of Wal-Mart Stores, Inc., in affiliation with John Brown University's Division of Business and Graduate Business Studies.
+The Soderquist Center for Leadership and Ethics (SCLE) is a not-for-profit organization founded in 1998 in affiliation with John Brown University's College of Business.
 Located in Siloam Springs, Arkansas, the Center serves as a global resource for equipping people in the corporate, non-profit, and academic world with the transforming power of ethical leadership.
+The Center is named for Don Soderquist, Executive in Residence and former COO and Senior Vice-Chairman of Wal-Mart Stores, Inc.

-The Center engages leaders through programs such as the Soderquist Leadership Summit for senior executives, the Milestone Program for middle managers, and team building events on our adventure learning ropes courses.
+The Center's energies are focused on equipping through customizable training programs.
+Customers include companies and corporations, not-for-profit organizations, and emerging leaders in graduate and undergraduate programs.
+The Center engages leaders through programs such as the Ethical Leadership Summit for senior executives, the Milestone Program for middle managers, and team building programs on our adventure learning courses.